floydwch/the-most-influential-developers-on-github/README.md

 In this phrase, every repository's watching event is a 3-tuple(repo, actor, created_time) represented vertex of a directed graph, each vertex direct connects vertices which represent the following users of the vertex which watch the repository relatively early, in the other word, a graph represents the cascade of a repository's watching events.
 The whole Github's repositories' watching events can form many graphs.

 ## Edge Weight
-To diminish the link effect by time, the edges are weighted by a Fibonacci function, `1.0 / fib(interval + 2)`, the unit of interval is a day.
+To diminish the link effect by time, the edges are weighted by a Fibonacci function, `1.0 / fib(interval + 2)`, the `fib` is the Fibonacci series from 0 and the unit of interval is a day.

 #Calculate the Influence